 Successful teachers are the ones so in tune with what’s going on in their classroom that it seems like they have eyes in the back of their heads.
 No student moves without these teachers noticing, and the whole classroom functions like a finely tuned watch or a well-oiled machine.

 6. Excellent Discipline Skills

 Fair, firm, and consistent.
 That is what discipline looks like in the classroom of a successful teacher.
 Discipline goes hand in hand with classroom management and organization.
 You need all three to run an orderly classroom.
 Good discipline comes with good classroom management; you can’t have one without the other.

 Communicating with parents and coaches is vital to success as a teacher.
 For instance, you should keep records of student achievement and areas for improvement so that you can easily communicate student performance and needs to parents.

 Excellent teachers have above-average communication skills.
 For example, teaching is a skill that requires a lot of empathy.
 The best teachers are the ones who know how to put themselves in their students’ shoes.

 Teachers who are respected are teachers who have high expectations of their students and are always pushing them to do more than they think they can do while providing the tools to help them be successful.

 10. Expert Subject Matter Knowledge

-Finally, excellent teachers know their subject matter extremely well.
-While it’s not the most important trait of a great teacher, subject matter knowledge is needed in order to successfully explain important concepts and lessons to students.
+Finally, a successful teacher knows their subject matter extremely well.
+It’s not the most important trait of a great teacher, however, subject matter knowledge is needed in order to successfully explain important concepts and lessons to students.